oliversturm/generator-devextreme/generators/app/templates/js/webpack/jquery/README.md

 # DevExtreme with Webpack and jQuery

-This starter project has been created by [generator-devextreme](https://github.com/oliversturm/generator-devextreme) and includes [jQuery](https://jquery.com/) and [DevExtreme](https://js.devexpress.com/) widgets.
+This starter project has been created by [generator-devextreme](https://github.com/oliversturm/generator-devextreme) version <%- generatorversion %> and includes [jQuery](https://jquery.com/) and [DevExtreme](https://js.devexpress.com/) widgets.

 These options were used to generate the project: